 (b) The authorized user, as defined in Chapter 3701:1-58 of the Administrative Code, has determined before the visit that it is appropriate.

 (D) In addition to the requirements of paragraphs (A) and (B) of this rule:

 (1) A licensee subject to the provisions of the United States environmental protection agency's generally applicable environmental radiation standards in 40 C.F.R.
-190, as published in the July 1, 2014 Code of Federal Regulations, shall also comply with those standards.
+190 (as in effect on the effective date of this rule), shall also comply with those standards.

 (2) The department may impose additional restrictions on radiation levels in unrestricted areas and on the total quantity of radionuclides that a licensee may release in effluents in order to restrict the collective dose.

 (E) The licensee or registrant shall demonstrate compliance with dose limits for individual members of the public.